GooDogProtocol/GooDogContract/README.md

 # GooDog Contract

 > A fork of Uniswap v2/v3, optimized and customized for GooDog Protocol.
+> GDVestingWallet is implemented based on VestingWalletCliff from OpenZeppelin Contracts (v5.1)

 An open source interface for Uniswap -- a protocol for decentralized exchange of Ethereum tokens.
 - Whitepapers: